LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability/README.md

 - Guided Backpropagation
 - SmoothGrad
 - Saliency Failure Modes
-- Reliability and Interpretability Challenges

 ---

 ## Objectives
-The aim of this project is to:
+The main goals of this project is to:

 - Explain how saliency-based interpretability methods work
 - Connect biological saliency to deep learning attribution